Skip to content

 Graphs Screen

-Click Here for more details on Graphs Screen
+See more details about the Graphs Screen here

 Graphs Window

-Graphs Screen shows graphs of one or multiple values.
-You can choose any of the measured or calculated values.
-It also shows short statistics data and some of the events.
+The Graphs Screen shows one or more measured or calculated values as graphs.
+It also includes short statistics and selected events.

 Polar Screen